RoseCDL: Robust and Scalable Convolutional Dictionary Learning for Rare event and Anomaly Detection: INTRODUCTION

-\looseness=-1 This paper introduces a novel CDL algorithm called RObust and ScalablE CDL (RoseCDL) that addresses the two challenges mentioned above: scalability and robustness to outliers.
-First, we propose an efficient and scalable algorithm for CDL that targets learning a model for the local structure that generalizes well to large datasets.
-This algorithm relies on a stochastic windowing approach, where the sparse coding problem is solved approximately on a small data window, and the dictionary is updated using the results of the local computations.
-Second, we introduce an outlier detection method based on the CDL model's local reconstruction error, which allows for identifying data patches not well represented by the learned dictionary.
-This approach is used both during the training phase to improve the model's robustness and during the testing phase to identify rare events in the data.
-The resulting algorithm is able to learn a dictionary that captures the local structure of the data while being robust to outliers and can be applied to large datasets in a scalable manner.
-We demonstrate our approach's effectiveness on various datasets, including synthetic data and real-world applications.
+\paragraph{Our contributions.} This paper introduces a novel CDL algorithm called RObust and ScalablE CDL (\rosecdl{}) that addresses these limitations.
+To ensure scalability, we propose a \textbf{stochastic windowing approach}, where the sparse coding problem is solved approximately on a small, randomly sampled data windows, and the dictionary is updated using the results of local computations.
+To ensure robustness, we integrate an \textbf{inline outlier detection} mechanism based on local reconstruction error, which discards patches poorly explained by the learned dictionary.
+The same reconstruction-error criterion can be applied at test time to identify anomalies and rare events, providing a practical unsupervised detection tool alongside representation learning.
+The resulting algorithm learns dictionaries that capture the local structure of data, remains robust to artifacts, scales to large datasets, and naturally doubles as an unsupervised anomaly detection method.
+More broadly, it \textbf{reframes CDL from a reconstruction problem to the estimation of the patch distribution underlying a signal}, enabling both robust representation and principled rare-event and anomaly detection.
+We demonstrate its effectiveness on both synthetic and real-world data.